-A: Stockholders as of the close of business on March 14, 2016, the record date for our Annual Meeting, are entitled to vote on all items properly presented at our Annual Meeting.
-On the record date, 793,493,758 shares of our common stock were outstanding.
+A: Stockholders as of the close of business on February 27, 2017, the record date for our Annual Meeting, are entitled to vote on all items properly presented at our Annual Meeting.
+On the record date, 941,398,733 shares of our common stock were outstanding.
 Every stockholder is entitled to one vote for each share of common stock held on the record date.
-A list of these stockholders will be available during regular business hours at our headquarters, located at One AMD Place, Sunnyvale, California 94088, from our Corporate Secretary at least ten days before our Annual Meeting.
+A list of these stockholders will be available during regular business hours at our headquarters, located at One AMD Place, Sunnyvale, California 94085, from our Corporate Secretary at least ten days before our Annual Meeting.
 The list of stockholders will also be available at the time and place of our Annual Meeting.

-7. O: WHAT AM I BEING ASKED TO VOTE ON?
+7. Q: WHAT AM I BEING ASKED TO VOTE ON?

-- A: You may vote on: - Proposal 1: Election of the nine director nominees named in this proxy statement. - Proposal 2: Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the current fiscal year. - Proposal 3: Approval of the amendment and restatement of the 2004 Plan to: (i) increase the number of authorized shares that can be awarded to our employees, consultants and directors under the 2004 Plan by 38 million shares; and (ii) limit the aggregate grant date fair value of equity compensation awarded to non-employee directors in any calendar year; - Proposal 4: Approval of the amendment and restatement of the 2016 EIP; - Proposal 5: Approval on a non-binding, advisory basis of the compensation of our named executive officers, as disclosed in this proxy statement pursuant to the compensation disclosure rules of the SEC (Proposal 5 is referred to in this proxy statement as the "Say-On-Pay" proposal). - Such other business as may properly come before our Annual Meeting or any adjournment or postponement of our Annual Meeting.
+- A: You may vote on: - Proposal 1: Election of the eight director nominees named in this proxy statement. - Proposal 2: Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the current fiscal year. - Proposal 3: Approval of the amendment and restatement of the Advanced Micro Devices, Inc. 2004 Equity Incentive Plan (as amended and restated, the "2004 Plan") to: (i) increase the number of authorized shares that can be awarded to our employees, consultants and directors under the 2004 Plan by 27 million shares; (ii) to amend the plan to prohibit the payment of dividends on unvested awards; and (iii) re-approve the material terms of the performance goals under the 2004 Plan. - Proposal 4: Approval of the Advanced Micro Devices, Inc. 2017 Employee Stock Purchase Plan (the "ESPP"). - Proposal 5: Approval on a non-binding, advisory basis of the compensation of our named executive officers ("Say-On-Pay"). - Proposal 6: Approve on a non-binding, advisory basis the frequency of future Say-on-Pay votes ("Frequency of Say-on-Pay"). - Such other business as may properly come before our Annual Meeting or any adjournment or postponement of our Annual Meeting.

-8. Q: HOW DOES THE BOARD RECOMMEND I VOTE ON THE PROPOSALS?
+3. Q: HOW DOES THE BOARD RECOMMEND I VOTE ON THE PROPOSALS?

-- A: The Board recommends that you vote: - FOR each of the nine director nominees named in this proxy statement. - · FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the current fiscal year. - FOR the approval of the amendment and restatement of the 2004 Plan. - FOR the approval of the amendment and restatement of the 2016 EIP. - FOR the Say-On-Pay proposal.
+- A: The Board recommends that you vote: - FOR each of the eight director nominees named in this proxy statement. - FOR the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the current fiscal year. - FOR the approval of the amendment and restatement of the 2004 Plan. - FOR the approval of the ESPP. - FOR the Say-On-Pay proposal. - FOR "ONE (1) YEAR" on the Frequency of Say-on-Pay proposal.